troglobit/pev/README.md

 > operating system.
 Please check the documentation for your OS for more
 > information on the subject.

+To build, you may have to set `CC`, to install you must set `prefix`.
+Example:

+    make clean
+    make CC=clang
+    make install prefix=/usr/local
+    ...
+    make uninstall prefix=/usr/local

 Take care!
  /Joachim :-)